Faulty RIS-aided Integrated Sensing and Communication: Modeling and Optimization: Introduction

 \begin{itemize}

-\item We model a RIS-aided ISAC system, where a subset of RIS elements suffer from HWIs and behave as random, uncontrolled phase shifters.
+\item \textbf{First MCRB derivation for faulty RIS-aided ISAC}: We model a RIS-aided ISAC system, where a subset of RIS elements suffer from hardware impairments and reflect incident signals towards random directions with attenuation.
 The performance degradation due to these faulty elements is evaluated using the SINR for communication and the MCRB for sensing parameter estimation.
-To the best of the authors' knowledge, this is the first work to derive the MCRB under a faulty RIS-aided ISAC framework and to propose a performance optimization strategy based on the design of the remaining functional RIS elements.
+Unlike the standard Cramér-Rao bound (CRB), the MCRB characterizes the RIS model mismatch between the perfect RIS and faulty RIS models.
+To the best of the authors' knowledge, this is the first work to derive the MCRB under a faulty RIS-aided ISAC framework and to propose a performance preservation strategy by optimizing the remaining functional elements.

-\item To mitigate the adverse impact of faulty RIS elements, we jointly optimize the transmit beamforming and the phase shifts of the remaining functional RIS elements.
+\item \textbf{MCRB-minimization problem formulation to mitigate faulty RIS impact}: To mitigate the adverse impact of faulty RIS elements, we formulate an optimization problem that jointly designs the transmit beamforming and the remaining functional RIS phase shifts.
 The objective is to minimize the MCRB for estimating the two-dimensional (2D) angle of departure (AoD) of the target, while satisfying both a communication SINR constraint and a total transmit power constraint.
-This optimization problem is highly non-convex due to the intricate structure of the MCRB expression and the constant-modulus constraint imposed on RIS phase shifts.
+This optimization problem is highly non-convex due to the intricate structure of the MCRB expression, which involves inversions and products of nested matrices whose entries depend nonlinearly on system parameters, thereby inducing strong coupling among variables.
+Such coupling is significantly more complex than that in the conventional CRB expression.

-\item To address this challenge, we first reformulate the original problem into a more tractable form.
-We then develop a block coordinate descent (BCD) algorithm that incorporates majorization-minimization (MM), successive convex approximation (SCA), and penalization techniques.
-These methods allow us to decompose the non-convex problem into a series of convex semidefinite programming (SDP) subproblems, which can be efficiently solved using standard convex optimization tools such as CVX.
+\item \textbf{Tractable reformulation and solution design}: To address this challenge, we first reformulate the original problem into a more tractable form by introducing auxiliary variables and applying the Schur complement for nested matrices.
+Subsequently, we develop a block coordinate descent (BCD) algorithm that incorporates majorization-minimization (MM), successive convex approximation (SCA), and penalization techniques.
+These methods enable the decomposition of the non-convex problem into a series of convex semidefinite programming (SDP) subproblems, which can be efficiently solved using standard convex optimization tools such as CVX.